manuelseeger/sc2-ai-coach/README.md

 Add your OpenAI organization, Assistant ID, and API key to the env variables, `AICOACH_ASSISTANT_ID`, `AICOACH_OPENAI_API_KEY`, `AICOACH_OPENAI_ORG_ID`.

 Note on cost: Long conversations can cost up to one dollar ($1.00) in OpenAI API usage.
+Typically interactions stay below $0.10 however.
 AICoach will not incur API costs until one of the wake events is triggered - see below.

 If you just want a database with your replays you can skip this step and the next or do it later.